c10b10/wp-cli-deploy/README.md

 It just so happened that in the last year, my development interests shifted away from WordPress.
 As such, I ended up not writing a single line of PHP in over twelve months.

-I believe that the tools we build are good only if we use them ourselves, and the reality is I don't use `wp-cli-deploy` anymore, so I decided to hand off maintenance of this project to someone else.
+I believe that the tools we build are best when we use them ourselves, and the reality is I don't use `wp-cli-deploy` anymore, so I decided to hand off maintenance of this project to someone else.

 If you’re interested in the gig, ping [me on Twitter](http://twitter.com/ciobi) and we can take it from there.